Professional Reviews

 I also like how the web filtering monitors searches on YouTube’s site and app, which helps you make sure your kids are not looking up concerning videos.
 But while Kaspersky Safe Kids’s YouTube monitoring is great and works really well, I think Qustodio’s dedicated YouTube monitoring feature is much better — in addition to YouTube searches, it also shows you what YouTube videos your kids watch.

-The web filtering feature also provide access to the following options:
+The web filtering feature also provides access to the following options:

 Option What It Does